xmas-ar/xNMS/docs/source/base/installation.md

 ### Plugin Installation

-Any initial eNMS Plugins - like the sample eNMS CLI Plugin - can also be installed here.
+Any initial xNMS Plugins - like the sample xNMS CLI Plugin - can also be installed here.
 See [Plugins](/advanced/customization/#example-plugins) for more details.

 ## Environment variables